-The public and parish records of Middlesex County, England, shows that the Hamptons in many generations were important families for several hundred years in that county, which even then was partly in the City of London.
+e public and parish records of Middlesex County, England, shows that the is in many generations were important families for several hundred years county, which even then was partly in the City of London.

 From 1620 to 1653 eight Hampton men came to Virginia from England.